open-resources/physics_bank/content/public/006.Force/Newton's Third Law/Tension_In_Rope/Tention_In_Rope.md

   type: multiple-choice
   pl-customizations:
     weight: 1
+myst:
   substitutions:
     params:
       vars:
         title: Tension In Rope
       part1:
         ans1:
           value: less than the tension in rope 1
         ans2:
           value: equal to the tension in rope 1
         ans3:
           value: greater than the tension in rope 1
 ---
 # {{ params.vars.title }}
 <img src="Q10.png" alt= "Rope 1 depicts a single individual pulling on a rope, exerting 100N force on the rope.
 Rope 2 depicts two individuals pulling on opposite ends of the rope, each individual exterts 100N force on the rope" >